top of page

 proteindynamics.jpeg

-The Welborn group uses intrinsic electric fields as metrics to understand the role of protein flexibility in allosteric regulation of catalysis and ion transport.
+The Welborn group uses electric fields as metrics to understand the role of protein flexibility in catalysis and ion transport.
 In particular, we seek to reconcile protein dynamics with the seemingly contradictory electrostatic preorganization theory.

 Macromolecular function is directly linked to the motion of charged particles, from electrons in the breaking or formation of bonds to ions or ionic complexes in charge transport and signal transduction.
 Intrinsic electric fields are very sensitive to the geometry of the system.
 This implies that conformational motions in proteins will cause a change in the orientation and magnitude of these fields.
 The Welborn group specializes in electric field calculations, with the overall goal to derive a rigorous structure to function relationship for proteins and investigate the effect of dynamic allostery, the process by which macromolecular dynamics control function.